Country Guide: Armenia

 - Transportation cost confirmation

-- All inbound, non-diplomatic shipments are subject to the payment of Customs duties of 32% of the CIF value.
+- All inbound, non-diplomatic shipments are subject to the payment of Customs duties 4 EUR / 1 kg gross but not less than 30% of the CIF value.

 - OBL / AWB